 If Southern California does one thing right, it would be its adoption of the beach lifestyle.
 We have Venice, Huntington, Newport and San Diego, all of them with their own unique style that makes them perfect places to experience the culture and lifestyle that defines California.
-One of my favorite things about beaches like Venice and Newport is the history that comes with them, such as one of the staples of Newport, the great seafood restaurant know as The Crab Cooker.
+One of my favorite things about beaches like Venice and Newport is the history that comes with them, such as one of the staples of Newport, the great seafood restaurant known as The Crab Cooker.

 I think this little quote, taken from their site, by Bob (the owner) about how they got the name and how much he loves the restaurant sums it up perfectly.

-The place has a lot of fun quirks that really show how much the owner loves it, such as this entry sign.
+The place has a lot of fun quirks that show how much the owner loves it, such as this entry sign.

-The Crab Cooker has been around for a while and you can tell by its design, art and atmosphere, but this is one of my favorite things about this place is that it feels like a home town joint where everyone knows your name.
+The Crab Cooker has been around for a while, and you can tell by its design, art, and atmosphere, but this is one of my favorite things about this place is that it feels like a hometown joint where everyone knows your name.
 In addition to the restaurant, they even have salt water taffy that you can take when you leave, a full fish market with everything from lobster to albacore and a postcard area where you can mail anyone in the USA a postcard for free.

 You can also buy a hard roll for $1.50 that adds to both of these and is a great dipping item for the soup.
-For entrees I love the shrimp skewers.
-The shrimps are succulent and flavorful and the accompanying potatoes and cole slaw, the latter of which I normally hate, both add a lot to the meal.
+For entrees, I love the shrimp skewers.
+The shrimps are succulent and flavorful and the accompanying potatoes and cole slaw, the latter of which I usually hate, both add a lot to the meal.
 But really you can’t go wrong with most of the seafood here.